geoserver/geoserver/src/README.txt

 * Unavailable dependencies - Maven tries to download dependencies which might not be available on the server side yet.

-  Solution: Try again in some minutes.
+  Solution: Try again in a few minutes.

 * Failing tests - Maven runs existing tests automatically.
 If some of them fail, the build fails.

-  Solution: You can tell maven not to run the tests.
+  Solution: You can tell Maven not to run the tests.
 This is discouraged.

   Bug the developers instead or fix the test and send a patch, thanks!

   If you really just want to disable the test, run maven like so: